The role of primes of good reduction in the Brauer--Manin obstruction: Introduction

 \subsection{Acknowledgements}

-I would like to thank Martin Bright for all the useful conversations, suggestions and carefully reading the first version of this paper.
+I would like to thank Martin Bright for all the useful conversations, suggestions and having read carefully the first version of this paper.
 I am thankful to Evis Ieronymou for pointing out to me Example~\ref{subsection: non ordinary case Example}.
+This work was written during my PhD at Leiden University and is part of my PhD thesis.
+I would like to thank Evis Ieronymou, Rachel Newton and Alexei Skorobogatov because their revision of my thesis greatly improved this article.
+Finally, I am grateful to the anonymous referee for all the extremely helpful comments.